stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *and testing it out.  here mine succeeds but I had to hunt and peck to get the policies just tight enough to restrict ServerlessProducer to just the actions it needs.*
+> *... and testing it out.
+Here, mine succeeds, but I had to hunt and peck to get the policies just tight enough to restrict 'serverlessproducer' to just the actions it needs.*

 ### ServerlessProducer - IAM policy - test it out!